Rozemarijn van Dijk

 Dissertation project

 My dissertation project was inspired by the puzzle of the underrepresentation of women in parliament.
-I focused on how political parties select candidates (the demand side of political recruitment) and on the formation of political ambition (the supply side).
-What rules do parties use to select candidates and how this affect which candidates they select?
+I examined both the demand side of political recruitment (how parties select candidates) and the supply side (the development of political ambition).
+What rules do parties use to select candidates, and how do these rules affect who gets selected?
 Is there a gender gap in political ambition among party members?
-Do inclusive and exclusive selectorates create different candidate lists?
-By answering these questions I tried to get a grasp on both the supply and demand of political candidates and to examine whether this is gendered.
+Do inclusive versus exclusive selectorates produce different candidate lists?
+By addressing these questions, my dissertation provides insight into the interaction of supply and demand in political recruitment, and how this process is gendered.
+You can read my PhD thesis here.

 Other projects